 Place the syringe onto the needleless connector.
 Hold the connector while you push and turn the syringe clockwise to lock it into position.

 Push the plunger of the syringe to push 1/3 of the normal saline into the catheter, and then pause.
 Push in another 1/3 of the normal saline, and pause again.
 Push in the rest of the normal saline into the catheter.
 Never pull back on the plunger.
 Always push forward.If you have any of the following while flushing, do not try to put in any more saline.
-Stop and call your doctor’s office:
+Stop and call your doctor’s office if you:

 - Feel resistance